kesimo/vastdb/README.md

 The goal of this Project is to provide a generic key-value store, that does not only perform well on reads, but also on writes.
-It's not meant to be a replacement for a full blown database, but rather a tool to store data in a fast and easy way.
+It's not meant to be a replacement for a full-blown database, but rather a tool to store data in a fast and easy way.

 ## Features